The Best Gluten-Free, Dairy-Free, Egg-Free Food Bars

 Our blogger reports on the best new gluten-free, allergy-friendly food bars as discovered at the Natural Products Expo West in Anaheim.

 Natural Products Expo West is the nation’s largest trade show for the natural products industry.
 A few years ago, we walked the hundreds of aisles of booths comprising this massive show floor and marveled at how many new products were touting gluten-free.
-Anymore, it’s a given that gluten-free is the buzz word nearly every food manufacturer is interested in.
+It’s so clear that gluten-free is the buzz word nearly every food manufacturer is interested in.

 This year’s release of the latest in natural foods was no disappointment, as we spent three full days booth-hopping a convention hall that contained over 6,000 exhibitors, searching for anything new and exciting for those on special diets.
 The good news is that there are plenty of wonderful new gluten-free and allergy-friendly products.
 The bad news is that we could never cover them all!